duncan-tincello/netlifycms-nuxt-trial/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/Knogobert/ntn-boilerplate&stack=cms)

 This will setup everything needed for running the CMS:

 - A new repository in your GitHub account with the code
 - Full Continuous Deployment to Netlify's global CDN network
 - Control users and access with Netlify Identity
 - Manage content with Netlify CMS and Nuxt-content

 Once the initial build finishes, you can invite yourself as a user.
 Go to the Identity tab in your new site, click "Invite" and send yourself an invite.
 Start with by registering a regular email-account (not OAuth yet!) with a [generated password](https://passwordwolf.com/).

 You should be up and running, ready for personalization!

-### These extra steps are only necessary if you want to upload large media in Netlify CMS:
+### These extra steps are only necessary if you want to upload large media in Netlify CMS

 This way it doesn't clutter up your repo with large unmanageable files.
 But *do know* that it is easier to add later than undoing it later.

 1. **[Install git-lfs](https://git-lfs.github.com/)** on your computer and remove the `#` in the project's `.gitattributes`